MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Evaluation

 The predictive power of the target model is a crucial factor in determining the effectiveness of MI attacks.
 Previous work \citep{gmi} has conducted preliminary experimental validations on simple networks (\textit{e.g.} LeNet \citep{lecun1989handwritten}), demonstrating that the performance of the first GAN-based attack GMI is influenced by the predictive power of the target model.
 Therefore, we evaluate the state-of-the-art MI attacks on target models with varied predictive power to further validate the consistency of this characteristic in the recent attacks.
-The resolution of datasets is set to $64\times64$.
-The evaluation is stated in Fig. \ref{predictive}.
+The resolution of datasets is set to $64\times64$ and the evaluation results are shown in Fig. \ref{predictive}.

 The comparison in Fig. \ref{predictive} reveals most MI attacks maintain the trend that higher predictive power contributes to better attack performance, which is consistent with the aforementioned characteristic.
 Specifically, the earlier attack methods (\textit{e.g.}, GMI and KEDMI) presents more fluctuation on the trend across different predictive power, while the recent attack methods (\textit{e.g.}, PLGMI and PPA) show in more stable trend when predictive power increases.
 This indicates the predictive power of target models plays a crucial role in measuring the performance of MI attacks.
 Thus one can expect lower privacy leakage in the robust model by balancing the accuracy-privacy trade-off.
-This study of the predictive power of target models illustrates another useful aspect of our MIBench.